MettleSphee/AdvCrypto/README.md

 Some algorithms from the Advanced Cryptography course, implemented with steps using Python 3.10+

+The main usage would be to solve some of the problems given during said course.

-They aren't complete and I'll be updating them whenever I can.
+They aren't complete and I'll be updating them whenever.

-The steps are an amalgam in RO/EN, but should still work.
+The steps are in an amalgam of RO/EN, but should still be a healthy step by step indicator.

+Does NOT include Extended Euclid / Inverse Euclid

 Requires Python 3.10+